 The Holy Eucharist is offered at Good Shepherd every single Sunday and on Holy Days.
 The Holy Eucharist at Good Shepherd is celebrated using Rite II (and also Rite I) from the Book of Common Prayer 1979.

-All are welcome to participate in the service.
-In the Episcopal Church all baptized persons are invited to receive the Holy Communion.
-Members of other Christian churches who are baptized are also invited to receive the Body and Blood of Christ.
+All are welcome to participate in the service and receive communion.
 Persons who do not wish to receive the Holy Communion are invited also to come forward with everyone else to receive a blessing.
 To learn more, contact our Rector, Fr.
 Hal Roark, at email@example.com.